marianamourao-37/Multi-scale-Attention-based-MIL/README.md

 - **Instance aggregators**: aggregate instance features into a corresponding bag embedding at each analyzed scale.
 The AbMIL and SetTrans were considered in the experiments, having an encoder and pooling stage.
 - **Multi-scale aggregator**: aggregates the scale-specific bag embeddings into a multi-scale bag embedding, which is used for the final image classification.

-Bellow, we provide code examples to perform different tasks for specific lesion types.
+Bellow, we provide code examples to perform different tasks for specific lesion types, particularly focusing our best-performing FPN-MIL model configurations.

 <details> <summary>MIL training</summary>

 MIL performs an image classification task.
-Bellow, we provide codes to train our best-performing FPN-MIL model configurations for specific lesion types.
+By default, feature extraction is performed **offline**, meaning that the framework receives pre-extracted features as input (see the Feature Extraction section above).
+Alternatively, feature extraction can be set to **online**, in which case the framework receives images directly as input.
+In the online mode, the backbone can be either **frozen** or **finetuned**, controlled by the `--training_mode` argument (default is `"frozen"`, but it can also be set to `"finetune"`).
+Please refer to the `main.py` file to see the full range of available arguments.

 - **Best-performing configuration for Calcifications**
 ```bash